SeroRonin/JhinRoR2/README.md

 * Initial Release

 [^skinSFX]:
     There is also the option to override which set of SFX to use in the config.
+This does not require a restart.
 [^itemDisplay]:
     Some items with minimal or lackluster visuals, such as Leeching Seed, are simply hidden.
 I simply could not find extra space to place certain items without non-sensically placing them around the cloak.
 [^altAbility]:
     The planned ability would have jhin place down his traps, which would function as expected.
     Additionally, I want to implement shooting the traps to detonate the instantly, pushing the player back if they are close enough.
+[^armorFootnote]:
+    Jhin does not have any armor at the moment, but I may add some later, should his lack of mobility be too punishing.
+All stats can be modified via Config, but require a restart to take effect
 [^darkcosmic]:
     As far as I know, skins in RoR2 do not support custom animation overrides, so unfortunately Dark Cosmic Jhin with its unique animations is not possible without a duplicate survivor.
 It may be possible to create a custom version that uses the default animations, but it may not look very appealing and as such will not be entertained until there is nothing else to do